ethereum/execution-apis/src/engine/cancun.md

 * method: `engine_newPayloadV3`
 * params:
   1. [`ExecutionPayloadV3`](#ExecutionPayloadV3).
-  2. `Array of DATA`, 32 Bytes - Array of blob versioned hashes to validate.
+  2. `Array of DATA`, 32 Bytes - Array of expected blob versioned hashes to validate.

 Client software **MUST** return `-32602: Invalid params` error unless all parameters and their fields are provided with non-`null` values.